 - 1. Percentage of health centers with at least two midwives, - 2.
 At least there is a female staff in all national and sub-national emergency response teams, - 3.
-Percentage of participation opportunities of female health officials compared to total participants in international conferences and training, - 4.
-Percentage of female doctors among all doctors in the professions within the Ministry of Health, - 5.
+Percentage of participation opportunities of female health officials compared to total participants in international conferences and training,

+- Percentage of female doctors among all doctors in the professions within the Ministry of Health, - 5.
 Percentage of women leaders of health units, and - Number of women holding senior positions in the Ministry Cabinet from the Deputy Chief of Office to the Director General, and at the sub-national level from the Deputy Chief of the Operational District (OD) to the Department Director.

-The following figure shows the increased number of women in decision-making roles in the public and political sectors over the past 20 years (2000-2023), reflecting a significant increase at both the national and sub-national levels (6).
-Despite that, participation of of women in decision-making roles is still significantly lower than men.
+This figure shows the increased number of women in decision-making roles in the public and political sectors over the past 20 years (2000-2023), reflecting a significant increase at both the national and sub-national levels (6).